News, information, and articles about the outlook for gold and silver

 John Scurci says that the table is set for a good year for gold investors in 2018.
 That stocks are “elevated” is echoed by David Stockman, who served as Budget Director under Ronald Reagan.

-Advertisements promoting gold dominate the airwaves, touting gold as the ultimate investment, the place to be in these times of financial and economic uncertainty.
+GOLD BULLION PRICES Advertisements promoting gold dominate the airwaves, touting gold as the ultimate investment, the place to be in these times of financial and economic uncertainty.
 Although it is true that gold has been valued in all civilizations for some 6,000 years, will the respondents enjoy the benefits that the ads promise?
 Probably not.
-Most of the

 The country – nay the world – is mired in the subprime toxic waste meltdown, with lenders writing off billions of dollars in losses.
 So serious is the problem that the Fed has begun lowering interest rates to ward off recession and President Bush has attempted intervention in private contracts to freeze interest rates for